 Top reasons why Stellar could be a good investment

 Stellar is very similar to Ripple.
 Jed McCaleb, one of the co-founders of Ripple left to found Stellar after disagreeing on the direction it was taking.

 The primary way it distinguishes itself from Ripple is that it focuses more on the unbanked and less so on forging partnerships with financial institutions.
 But should also be mentioned that Stellar is more decentralised than Ripple too.

-The top reason Stellar might shine bright in 2021 is that at the beginning of the year, it was announced that Stellar would be working with the government of Ukraine to create a CBCD (an interesting coincidence!).
+The top reason Stellar might shine bright in 2023 is that Stellar is working with the government of Ukraine to create a CBCD (an interesting coincidence!).

 This single piece of news might be all it takes to overtake Ripple.
 But that’s not all that’s been going on with Stellar.